TheWebSolver/tws-license-manager-client/CLIENT.md

 	 * Used as the plugin prefix.
 	 *
 	 * Defaults to the plugin folder name where this client be included.
-	 * Recommended to include this file to root of the selling plugin.
+	 * Recommended to include this file to the root of the selling plugin.
 	 *
 	 * @var string
 	 */